nossas/slate-editor/README.md

 # Contributing
 To help us develop new features or fix bugs, to setup your development environment is too simple.
 Just follow the steps:
 - `git clone git@github.com:nossas/slate-editor.git` the project
+- `yarn install` or `npm install` to install all the dependency packages
 - `yarn start` or `npm start`

 And it's done!
 Easy, isn't?!